-23 Arrangements automatically expire once all available amounts have been disbursed.
+24 Arrangements automatically expire once all available amounts have been disbursed.

-provided that this extension does not fall outside the existing period of the arrangement-if an understanding between the authorities and staff on targets and measures to put the ECF-supported program back on track appears imminent.
+21. ECF arrangements approved after November 11, 2013 will automatically terminate before their terms at approval if no program review has been completed over an 18-month period.
+The Board may, at the authorities' request, delay the termination for up to three additional months-provided that this extension does not fall outside the existing period of the arrangement-if an understanding between the authorities and staff on targets and measures to put the ECF-supported program back on track appears imminent.
 The arrangement automatically expires at the end of that extended period unless a program review is completed within this period.